 Most Dexter steers are considered mature and ready for processing between 18 and 30 months of age although much older beef has been shown to have delicious flavor as well.
 We typically have our beef processed between 18 and 24 months.
 Beef production for a two-year-old steer can typically put 200-300 pounds of exceptionally flavored, well-marbled beef into the freezer.
 Dexter oxen, with their natural trainability and docile temperament, can be long-lived, hardy work animals for farm chores or for exhibition purposes.
 We have ventured into showing cattle and it is lots of fun.
-The Ohio Valley Dexter Breeders Association (OVDBA) 2024 Show is May 17/18 at the Wayne County Fairgrounds in Wooster, Ohio.
-Stop by and see us!
+The Ohio Valley Dexter Breeders Association (OVDBA) 2025 Show is May 16th-17th.
+Save the date and check ovdba.com for updates!

 Dexters are hardy, sturdy cattle that are sure-footed on almost any terrain.
 They thrive on quality pasture or hay, but are also efficient foragers and aggressive browsers, helping to clear brush and weedy areas when given access to them.
 Because of their small size and thriftiness, they require less pasture space than large breed cattle and are easier on the land and fences.
 With so many benefits, Dexters make good sense for the small family farm as well as large ranching operations.
 We love our Dexters!